rbeer/coursera_submit/README.md

 -----------------------------------------------------------------------------------------------------------------

 The imports worked now, but as I happily had my trees back, I ran into the problem of having all those resource files, which are partially (e.g. plot.py) used across weeks/assignments/labs.
 Oh well...
 Copy them over...
 Ugh!
 There's another thing I don't like, just as crowded folders: Redundancy where not needed.
 I know, this is something I picked up in times where we had only 512KB RAM and 20MB HDDs, but still.
-Luckily, they are more or less static and the only necessity would be, that python has them in its scope; so - once again - `sys.path` to the rescue!
+Luckily, these files are more or less static and the only necessity would be that python has them in its scope; so - once again - `sys.path` to the rescue!

 First off: